bprovanbessell/SATfeatPy/documentation/pre-processing.md

 # CNF Pre-processing implementation

+First, the cnf is pre-processed by SatELite (http://minisat.se/SatELite.html).

-The cnf undergoes pre-processing after the initial file has been parsed
+The cnf undergoes further pre-processing after the initial file has been parsed:

 ### Tautology filtering
 If a clause is a tautology, it is not used for computation, and is considered inactive.
 A clause is considered a tautology